lauticorradini/PokeAppSalesforce/README.md

 # PokeAPP
 Pokedex with 898 Pokemons
 You will be able to perform different functions:
-- Search filters, generation and type selection work simultaneously
+- Search, generation and type selection filters work simultaneously.
-- Display the record of a pokemon by selecting its picture
+- Display the record of a pokemon by selecting its picture.
+- Pagination

 Still under development.